 Audiobooks are wonderful and if you look on services like Hoopla, you can often find “read along” books for kids to follow the words as it is read to them.
 For adults, having text read to them, can help them edit their own writing, or the writing of others.
 There are many tools and apps you can get for your devices, but many have built in readers now.
 Check in your settings to see if you have the ability to have your device read any text to you.

 One of my highly readers recommends the C-Pen tool to help with reading difficulties for older students and adults.
 It is a pocket device that scans words on any document and reads them out.
 It can also store the words and send them to a computer.
 This could be an incredible helpful tool for students or adults who may need assistance reading in a large variety of circumstances.
 In particular, I can see it being a fantastic help when reading contracts or official paperwork which often has a wall of text.
 Something anyone would struggle with, but can be an impossible task for someone with Dyslexia and reading difficulties.

 Video is everywhere now, which is wonderful news for those with Dyslexia.
 Instead of emailing, hop onto a video chat.
 Instead of reading a lesson, watch a video lesson.
-MasterClass is one tool we have used with great success.
-There are written workbooks that come with the lessons, but the actual lessons are all video based.
-It is amazing how much knowledge my kid can soak up from those video lessons!
-Right now he is loving learning about Space from Chris Hadfield.
+YouTube is an incredible resource along with resources like Khan Academy.

 Educational Approaches and Programs for Dyslexia and Reading Disorders